William Warden (printer)

+William Warden (1761 – March 18, 1786) was a printer in late 18th-century Boston, Massachusetts.

 Biography

-William Warden (1761 – March 18, 1786) was a printer in late 18th-century Boston, Massachusetts.
 In March 1784, when Warden was 23 years of age, he established the Massachusetts Centinel newspaper, with Benjamin Russell.
 The printing-office of Warden & Russell was located in March 1784 "at the southeast corner of State House" in Boston, and later moved to 9 Marlborough Street.
 The publishing partnership continued until Warden's death in 1786.
 Warden never married.
 He died "after a lingering illness" at age 25, and was interred in the Granary Burying Ground.